kocurvik/edu/PSO/README.md

 Example topics: hand segmentation, counting the value of coins on a desk, dice roll counting, counting books on a shelf,

-You can also come up with your own topic which will need to be approved.
+You can also come up with your own topic which will need to be approved during the lab on **11.12.
+13:10**.

 #### Requirements

-The main output of the project is a presentation, which will take place during the last lab session and a code/demo for your project.
+The main output of the project is a presentation, which will take place during the last lab session **18.12.
+13:10** and a code/demo for your project.

 It is expected that the work on project will include:
 * study of relevant literature (blogs/turorials online are sufficient)